Several years ago, my sister in law had to visit a local PNC Bank to close an account before they turned the assets over to the local government.

 Heck, here’s an email I got from Linda where she was owed over $3,000 from Bob’s Discount Furniture!

 You can search for your unclaimed funds by doing a quick check on MissingMoney.com.
 The National Association of Unclaimed Property Administrators (NAUPA) vouches for the search engine and so do I.

 The NAUPA estimates that state treasuries and other agencies have tens of billions of dollars in unclaimed assets and the easiest way to find it is with MissingMoney.
 You just need to enter your name and pick a state (I did every state I ever lived in) to do a search.
 It takes just a few seconds and you could find $50 or $500.

-Go get your cash! (and look up your loved ones too while you’re at it!)
+Go get your cash! (and look up your friends and loved ones too while you’re at it!)

 Some people have found tens of thousands and even millions of dollars (fwiw, it was an estate).
 I have no idea how they would lose track of something like that but it happens. it’s more likely you will find something like $58, but that’s still real money you didn’t know was yours.